Looking for Senior Mobile Experts?

 Back Then: No AI, Just Me and the Problem

-- Stay calm during production issues
+- Stay calm during production issues (because something always breaks)

 Now: AI Is Everywhere in App Development